dfuse-io/docs/content/guides/ethereum/getting-started/other-languages.md

 GraphQL subscription.
 This element tells the backend server what fields to return to you, you get to choose and pick only what you are interested in.

-{{< note >}}
+{{< alert type="note" >}}
 Want to inspect the full set of available fields you can retrieve?

 * [GraphQL API Reference]({{< ref "/reference/ethereum/graphql" >}})
-* {{< externalLink href="https://mainnet.eth.dfuse.io/graphiql/?query=c3Vic2NyaXB0aW9uIHsKICBzZWFyY2hUcmFuc2FjdGlvbnMocXVlcnk6ICItdmFsdWU6MCB0eXBlOmNhbGwiLCBsb3dCbG9ja051bTogLTEpIHsKICAgIHVuZG8gY3Vyc29yCiAgICBub2RlIHsgaGFzaCBtYXRjaGluZ0NhbGxzIHsgY2FsbGVyIGFkZHJlc3MgdmFsdWUoZW5jb2Rpbmc6RVRIRVIpIH0gfQogIH0KfQ==" title="GraphiQL, online query editor with completion and docs">}}
+* {{< external-link href="https://mainnet.eth.dfuse.io/graphiql/?query=c3Vic2NyaXB0aW9uIHsKICBzZWFyY2hUcmFuc2FjdGlvbnMocXVlcnk6ICItdmFsdWU6MCB0eXBlOmNhbGwiLCBsb3dCbG9ja051bTogLTEpIHsKICAgIHVuZG8gY3Vyc29yCiAgICBub2RlIHsgaGFzaCBtYXRjaGluZ0NhbGxzIHsgY2FsbGVyIGFkZHJlc3MgdmFsdWUoZW5jb2Rpbmc6RVRIRVIpIH0gfQogIH0KfQ==" title="GraphiQL, online query editor with completion and docs">}}
-{{< /note >}}
+{{< /alert >}}

 {{< tabs "define-query">}}
 {{< tab-code title="Go" filename="./quickstarts/go/main-eth.go" range="75:95" >}}